nykevinwong/leetcode-review/interview-prep-notes/javascript-200-questions.md

 ```

 ## Question 3:
-you explicitly assign undefined to a variable since undefined is a JS keyword.
+you can explicitly assign undefined to a variable since undefined is a JS keyword.
 ```javascript
 let x = undefined;
 ```